-The qualification ACM40517 Certificate IV in Equine Dentistry currently includes units of competency that were created in 2012 and have been the subject of minimal changes besides the addition of pre-requisites during the

-Safety in Equine Training project in 2017.
+The qualification ACM40517 Certificate IV in Equine Dentistry currently includes units of competency that were created in 2012 and have been the subject of minimal changes besides the addition of pre-requisites during the Safety in Equine Training project in 2017.
 The qualification also includes imported units in both the core and electives that are superseded and thus should be reviewed in the context of the wider qualification to determine whether they should be retained.
 Also included in the qualification are some current equine units of competency that contain duplication within the performance criteria, while the content of other units is relatively voluminous and so poses delivery issues for learners and registered training organisations.

-All equine units are to be reviewed, with any duplication removed, and the unit content volume reduced where applicable.
-The following core and elective units of competency included in the Certificate IV in Equine Dentistry are superseded and should be changes to the updated unit or replaced/deleted if they are no longer suitable for industry needs:
+All equine units are to be reviewed, with any duplication removed, and the unit content volume reduced where appropriate.
+Certificate IV in Equine Dentistry will be reviewed and updated to reflect the current skills needs of industry.
+The following core and elective units of competency included in the Certificate IV in Equine Dentistry are superseded and should be changed to the updated unit or replaced/deleted if they are no longer suitable for industry needs: